DESI DR1 Ly{\alpha} 1D power spectrum: The Fast Fourier Transform estimator measurement: Instrumental characterization of one-dimensional power spectrum

 Some methods applied to the analysis of \edrmtwo~DESI datasets in \desiedrfft~are applied in this paper to the \drone~data set without any modifications.
 We review the new characterization of those instrumental features with the \drone~data set.
 The updated figures are located in appendix~\ref{appendix:updated_plots}.

 The metal power spectrum, $\pme$ in equation~\ref{eq:p1d_estimator}, is estimated using the side-band region SB1 ($1,270 < \lambda_{\mathrm{rf}} < 1,380$ \AA).
 We show the SB1 power spectrum in figure \ref{fig:metal_power}, which is measured using the averaging of equation~\ref{eq:p1d_estimator} in the SB1 rest-frame range.
 Here, we use a rest-frame range distinct from the \lya~forest one, but with the same observed wavelength range.
 The quasars selected for SB1 are then located at lower redshifts than those selected for \lya.
 Consequently, our correction assumes that the continuum fitting process can catch the quasar emission variability as a function of redshift.
+Testing this hypothesis would require the full modeling of metal forests in the side-band region of the mocks, which is out of the scope of this paper.

 As in~\desiedrfft, we average the side-band power spectrum over redshift bin on a common rest-frame wavenumber binning $k_{\mathrm{rest}}=(1+z) \times k_{\mathrm{obs}}$.
 This average is fitted with a least-square minimization by a physically motivated model considering \siiv~and \civ~doublets oscillations:

 The evolution of the SB1 power spectrum as a function of redshift is accounted for in a second step, by multiplying and fitting a linear function independently for each redshift, $\psbmz(k) = (a_z k +b_z) \psbm(k)$.
 The resulting fitted functions are used as the metal power spectrum correction in equation \ref{eq:p1d_estimator}.
 The fitted parameters for SB1 power spectrum are similar to the \edrmtwo\ ones in \desiedrfft.
 The \drone~power spectrum contains a larger number of sub-forests (by at least a factor $5$ for all redshifts) and consequently gives lower error bars.